 By Jacob Elwart

-Jacob Elwart is associate pastor of Inter-City Baptist Church, Allen Park, Mich.
+Jacob Elwart is assistant professor of Biblical counseling at Detroit Baptist Theological Seminary and pastor of discipleship ministries at Inter-City Baptist Church, Allen Park, Mich.
 This article was first published on the blog of Detroit Baptist Theological Seminary and is reprinted here by permission.